 - Have your child paint the top half of the tube with a flesh-colored paint which will be the leprechaun's face.
-Allow this to dry.
+Let dry.

 - Roll the construction paper at the top of the painted paper roll for the tall part of the leprechaun's hat.
 Tape it from behind to hold it in place.

-- Cut down the top part of the hat if it is too tall.
-It should be tall enough to look like a top hat.
+- Cut down the top part of the hat if it's too tall.
+It should be tall enough so that it looks like a top hat.